isaureCdB/ProtNAff/README.md

 # ProtNAff
 Create filters to select Protein - Nucleic acids structures from PDB files, and build libraries of protein-boud RNA fragments

+For the installation and instances of uses, please look at INSTALLATION file.

 --------------------------------------------------------------------------
 ProtNAff is a pipeline to:
 --------------------------------------------------------------------------